canonical/ubuntu-pro-client/docs/howtoguides/enable_realtime_kernel.md

 $ sudo apt install ubuntu-realtime
 ```

-You'll need to reboot after installing to boot into the Real-Time Kernel.
+You'll need to reboot after installing to boot into the Real-time kernel.